theopin/tp/docs/UserGuide.md

 <a id="data-file-contents"></a>
 ## 5.1.
 Data file contents<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

-Each cheat sheet file uses an XML file format.
+Each cheatsheet file uses an XML file format.
 This file format organizes the contents of the file into different sections based on certain attributes of the cheatsheet.
-The code snippet below illustrates the structure of the entire cheat sheet file.
+The code snippet below illustrates the structure of the entire cheatsheet file.

 ![image](https://i.ibb.co/mFJ1nDy/xml-Format.png)